the1lab/1lab/src/Cat/Internal/Opposite.lagda.md

 ```
 -->

-Showing that this operation yields a category is a routine calculation.
+Showing that this operation yields an internal category is a routine
+calculation.

 ```agda
 Internal-cat-on-opi